themesberg/flowbite/content/forms/phone-input.md

 requires_js: true
 toc: true

-previous: Search Input
+previous: Number Input
-previousLink: forms/search-input/
+previousLink: forms/number-input/
 next: Select
-nextLink: components/select/
+nextLink: forms/select/
 ---

 The phone number input component from Flowbite can be used to set a phone number inside a form field by using the native `type="tel"` attribute and also use a dropdown menu to select the country code.